Carter Burwell creates film scores and other stuff, much of which is listed under projects.

 You'll find specific information about him in the menu above.

-He's currently working on The Finest Hours.
-Directed by Craig Gillespie, starring Chris Pine, Casey Affleck, Eric Bana and Ben Foster.
+The Finest Hours is directed by Craig Gillespie and stars Chris Pine, Casey Affleck, Eric Bana and Ben Foster.
 It's the true story of a 1952 U.S. Coast Guard rescue.
 In one of the worst storms to ever hit the East Coast, an oil tanker is split in half off the coast of Cape Cod.
 On a small lifeboat four members of the Coast Guard set out in frigid temperatures and 70-foot high waves to rescue the more than 30 stranded sailors aboard the rapidly-sinking vessel.